ManticoreGamesInc/platform-documentation/src/tutorials/lua_style_guide.md

 ```

 - Only put parenthesis around complicated conditionals to keep your sanity, otherwise they aren't necessary in Lua.
-- Use double quotes for string literals (e.g. `local myMessage = "Here's a message"`)
+- Use double quotes for string literals (for example `local myMessage = "Here's a message"`)

 ## Comments